pytorch/torchtune/README.md

 ## Acknowledgements 🙏

-The Llama2 code in this repository is inspired by the original [Llama2 code](https://github.com/meta-llama/llama/blob/main/llama/model.py).
+The transformer code in this repository is inspired by the original [Llama2 code](https://github.com/meta-llama/llama/blob/main/llama/model.py).
+We also want to give a huge shout-out to EleutherAI, Hugging Face and

-We want to give a huge shout-out to EleutherAI, Hugging Face and Weights & Biases for being wonderful collaborators and for working with us on some of these integrations within torchtune.

-We also want to acknowledge some awesome libraries and tools from the ecosystem:
+Weights & Biases for being wonderful collaborators and for working with us on some of these integrations within torchtune.
+In addition, we want to acknowledge some other awesome libraries and tools from the ecosystem:

 - [gpt-fast](https://github.com/pytorch-labs/gpt-fast) for performant LLM inference techniques which we've adopted out-of-the-box
 - [llama recipes](https://github.com/meta-llama/llama-recipes) for spring-boarding the llama2 community
 - [bitsandbytes](https://github.com/TimDettmers/bitsandbytes) for bringing several memory and performance based techniques to the PyTorch ecosystem